Optimizing Electronic Structure Simulations on a Trapped-ion Quantum Computer using Problem Decomposition: Methods

 The initial step of a DMET calculation is to perform a mean-field HF calculation for the entire molecule.
 The localized orbitals are obtained by localizing the canonical orbitals from the HF calculation to determine how to fragment the molecules.
 The Meta-L{\"o}wdin localization scheme~\cite{Sun:2014} is used in this work.

 After the molecule is divided, the DMET cycle (steps 2--6) is initiated.
-The first step in the cycle is to obtain the bath orbitals $\hat{a}_{r}^\dagger$ (the active orbitals in the electronic structure calculation used for fragments to describe environmental effects), and the environment density matrix $D^{\text{env},A}$ is calculated as follows,
+The first step in the cycle is to obtain the bath orbitals $\hat{a}_{r}^\dagger$ (the active orbitals in the electronic structure calculation used for fragments to describe environmental effects), and the environment density matrix of fragment A, $D^{\text{env,A}}$, is calculated as follows:

 where $C$ represents the molecular orbital coefficients obtained from the mean-field calculation of the entire molecule.
-Now, the embedding Hamiltonian $H^{\text{emb},A}$ can be constructed (step 3).
+Now, the embedding Hamiltonian $H^{\text{emb,A}}$ can be constructed (step 3).
 It can be defined as

-where the $h_{pq}$ are the one-electron integrals, the $\big( pq|rs \big)$ are the two-electron integrals in chemists' notation, $L_{A}$ is the number of orbitals in the fragment, $L_{B}$ is the number of bath orbitals, $L$ is the number of orbitals in the entire molecule, and $p$, $q$, $r$, and $s$ are general orbital indices.
+where the $h_{pq}$ are the one-electron integrals, the $\big( pq|rs \big)$ are the two-electron integrals in chemists' notation, $L^\text{{A}}$ is the number of orbitals in the fragment, $L^\text{{B}}$ is the number of bath orbitals, $L$ is the number of orbitals in the entire molecule, and $p$, $q$, $r$, and $s$ are general orbital indices.
 We introduce the chemical potential $\delta\mu$, which is optimized in the DMET cycle.
-Once the Hamiltonian $H^{\text{emb},A}$ has been obtained, the electronic structure calculation is performed for fragment $A$.
-We employ VQE with the QCC ansatz in this work.
-Following these calculations, the algorithm constructs the one- and two-particle density matrices, $D_{A}$ and $P_{A}$, respectively, from the QCC wavefunction $\Psi^{A}$.
-The fragment energy $E^{A}$ is calculated (step 4) from the reduced density matrices as
+Once the Hamiltonian $H^{\text{emb,A}}$ has been obtained, the electronic structure calculation is performed for fragment A. We employ VQE with the QCC ansatz in this work.
+Following these calculations, the algorithm constructs the one- and two-particle density matrices, $D^\text{{A}}$ and $P^\text{{A}}$, respectively, from the QCC wavefunction $\Psi^\text{{A}}$.
+The fragment energy $E^\text{{A}}$ is calculated (step 4) from the RDMs as

-Note that only the elements with fragment orbital indices ($p \in A$) are used for calculating the fragment energy.
+Note that only the elements with fragment orbital indices ($p \in$ A) are used for calculating the fragment energy.
 Here, the 1- and 2-RDMs are defined as

 and